gparraMstr/censys-assessment/README.md

    Now, there are three ways to run the application: production mode and development mode.

+   1. **Stand-alone app**: Another alternative is to package both Frontend and Backend application into a stand-alone application as explained in the [Deployment](#deployment).

 	1.	**Production**: As specified in the assessment requirements, this is a self-contained application that includes both the backend service and the frontend UI.
 It runs on port `5001`.
 The backend proxy is started to handle API requests, and the UI application is served as a static build.
 This setup is ideal for deployment in production environments.

    2. **Development**: Designed for development purposes, this mode allows developers to continue working on the UI application with real-time code reloading.
 In this mode, both the frontend and backend must be run simultaneously: the backend proxy runs on port `5001`, while the frontend runs on port `3000`.
 This setup facilitates efficient development and testing.